Careers at Rothschild and Co

 Responsible investing needs a respect for risk and a culture of partnership, but through different strands of investment, including direct lending, credit management, and corporate private equity, the multiple strategy investments offer strong returns while limiting exposure to risk.

-Careers at Rothschild & Co
+Careers at Rothschild and Co

 As a business, Rothschild & Co are committed to creating an organisation that is both principled and diverse, with a focus on corporate responsibility as well as diversity and inclusion.